Radinax/React-Personal-Blog-Gatsby/src/pages/8-redux-thunk/index.md

 ![code](redux-thunk-7.png)

-Don't worry about the URL looking so awkward, its just to showcase where its coming from.
+Don't worry about the URL looking so awkward, it's just to showcase where it's coming from.

-As you can see this pattern makes everything more smooth and its recomended in the Redux documentation.
+As you can see this pattern makes everything more smooth and it's recomended in the Redux documentation.

 ## Conclusion

-We learned how to setup a Redux structure in our React app, its very straightforward when you start doing it, but there are even easier ways of doing this kind of setup, with a ducks pattern (everything on a single file) as we just saw and using the new Redux Toolkit which we will see later.
+We learned how to setup a Redux structure in our React app, it's very straightforward when you start doing it, but there are even easier ways of doing this kind of setup, with a ducks pattern (everything on a single file) as we just saw and using the new Redux Toolkit which we will see later.

 See you on the next post.